emiln/slacker/README.md

 ```

 With this difficult groundwork laid, we're ready to connect to Slack and start
 cleansing channels of profanity.
-We'll need to find the approprite
+We'll need to find the appropriate
 [Slack event](https://api.slack.com/events) to respond to, which will simply be
 `:message` for this example.
 Note that all Slack events are converted to
 Clojure keywords using `slacker.converters/string->keyword`.
 Our task is